 The CAISO shall publish and maintain standardized forms related to the types of deposits listed above which shall be accessible on the CAISO Website.
 The CAISO shall require the use of standardized forms of Commercial Readiness Deposit and GIA Deposit to the greatest extent possible.
 If at any time the guarantor of the Commercial Readiness Deposit or GIA Deposit fails to maintain the credit rating required by this Section, the Interconnection Customer shall provide to the applicable Participating TO(s) replacement Commercial Readiness Deposit or GIA Deposit meeting the requirements of this Section within five (5) Business Days of the change in credit rating.

 The Participating TO shall, upon receipt, deposit all Commercial Readiness Deposit, GIA Deposit, and other deposit amounts in an interest-bearing account at a bank or financial institution designated by the Participating TO.
 Interest on a cash deposit standing to the credit of the applicable Participating TO(s) in an interest-bearing escrow account under subpart (d) of this Section will accrue to the Interconnection Customer’s benefit and will be added to the Interconnection Customer’s account on a monthly basis.
-Any interest earned on such amounts, based on the actual rate of the account, shall be allocated and disbursed in the same manner as the principal, in accordance with the methodology set forth in this Section 7.6
+Any interest earned on such amounts, based on the actual rate of the account, shall be allocated and disbursed in the same manner as the principal, in accordance with the methodology set forth in this Section 7.6.

+Notwithstanding any other provision, Interconnection Customers owned by Participating TOs, and interconnecting to their own Participating TO service area, are not required to post Commercial Readiness Deposits or GIA Deposits to themselves.
+If the Interconnection Customer withdraws, it must remit all funds that would have been forfeited upon withdrawal or termination absent this exemption.

 …